-This article explains the concept of an Activity Log in a practical way.
+Activity Log: this article explains the concept of an Activity Log in a practical way.
 After reading, you’ll understand the basics of this powerful effectiveness and time management tool.
 This article also contains a downloadable and editable Activity Log template.

 What is an Activity Log?